 The Foreign Lawyer Program creates an opportunity for those who have earned a law degree abroad and practiced law outside the United States to receive up to 28 advance standing credits, earning a J.D. degree upon the completion of 56 credits within two academic years.

 In general, students in the program first take all first-year required courses.
-Students with suitable prior academic experience may obtain an exception, at the vice dean’s discretion.
+Those students with suitable prior academic experience may obtain an exception, at the vice dean’s discretion.
 The remaining credits will be earned through elective courses depending on the student's interest.

 Admitted first-year law students have the opportunity to begin their legal education at a more moderated pace through the Jump Start summer class, held at our Camden location.